-Boy, I have made a lot of dumb mistakes, but I prefer to call them, experience.
+I have made a lot of mistakes.

 1. Oh look, I made my own book covers.

-I have kept copies on file of some of the cringe-worthy covers I created when I first started publishing ebooks because they are a reminder of how dreadfully awful they were.
+I have kept copies on file of some of the cringe-worthy covers I created when I first started publishing ebooks.
+I keep them because they are a reminder of how dreadfully awful they were.

 2. Oh dear, I thought I could proofread.

 Hey, I’m an English teacher, so, of course, I know how to proofread.

 How wrong I was.
 It only took a few bad reviews, and a lot of embarrassment, for me to realize the errors of my ways.

 There is absolutely no way that a writer can accurately proofread their own writing, no matter their ability or qualification.

 Sure, you can find some grammatical errors, typos, and make notes for revision.
 But a writer’s brain is an odd beast.